BMW i5 eDrive40 preview

 Mike Says

-“This is going to be an important car for BMW.
-It's unlikely to be on the radar of private buyers, but the 5-Series has traditionally been an in-demand company car.
-Given how impressed we've been with the i4, I'd expect this to be a real contender when it lands - especially in estate form.”
+“This is an important car for BMW.
+It's unlikely to be on the radar of private buyers, but the 5-Series has traditionally been an in-demand company car for those lucky enough to be higher up the corporate ladder.
+The only thing holding it back is the saloon body - but that will be fixed when the Touring arrives.”

 Ginny Says